 There are two spooky possibilities at play here, and usually businesses face one or the other.

 Possibility number one is that you don’t have any reviews at all.
 The bad news is, if you don’t have any reviews but your competitors do, you may lose potential customers to them (are you noticing a theme?), since customers prefer to know what kind of service they’re getting before committing to work with a business.
-The good news is, we wrote this easy guide to getting more reviews from your customers!
-We also wrote a blog post about how custom Google+ review links can help you get more reviews.
+We wrote a blog post about how custom Google+ review links can help you get more reviews.
 Read through both of these guys, and you’ll be on your way to a nightmare-free zone full of reviews from happy customers.